 - mild inflammation or swelling

-Radiofrequency and Laser Ablation
+Radiofrequency and laser ablation

-Risks of radiofrequency and laser ablation include:
+The risks of radiofrequency and laser ablation include:

 - damage to the vessel